 Home tests with lab evaluation – what really matters

-More and more people want to actively manage their health – conveniently from home.
+More and more people want to actively participate in their health – conveniently from home.
 This is a positive trend because early health checks can help identify risks and take targeted countermeasures.
-However, especially when it comes to "self-tests," many questions arise:
+However, when it comes to "self-tests," many questions arise:

 "Can I rely on the result?" or "What happens if the test is abnormal?"